King of Prussia (shopping mall): Location

 The mall has several outparcels, and several luxury and affordable hotels are nearby.
-Among the outparcels is the Overlook at King of Prussia shopping center, which consists of a United Artists Theatres, Saks Off 5th, and an iFLY indoor skydiving center.
+Among the outparcels is the Overlook at King of Prussia shopping center, which consists of a United Artists Theatres, a Going, Going, Gone! warehouse store, a Dave & Busters (upcoming), and an iFLY indoor skydiving center.
 Lockheed Martin has a campus overlooking the mall area.
 Also located nearby is the King of Prussia Town Center, a lifestyle center that consists of Wegmans, multiple big-box retailers, and a downtown area with dining, retail, and service establishments and a Town Square.
 The town center is part of the Village at Valley Forge, a 122-acre mixed-use development under construction that consists of retail, apartments, townhouses, condominiums, office space, and the Children's Hospital of Philadelphia's Specialty Care and Surgery Center.